cperead/nyt_data_etl_pipeline/README.md

 > * ***5 requests per minute***.
 > *You should sleep 12 seconds between calls to avoid hitting the per minute rate limit. https://developer.nytimes.com/faq*

-In case you exceed this limit, the JSON files you get are without relevant information, but with the error message.
+In case you exceed this limit, you get JSON files without relevant information, but with the error message.

-2. This project is till ongoing.
+2. This project is till ongoing.  :wink: